-The academic community of students and faculty at the Department of Nursing (DON) strives to develop, sustain and protect an environment of professionalism.
+The academic community of students and faculty at JSU School of Nursing strives to develop, sustain and protect anenvironment of professionalism.
 The Standards for Professional Behavior demands that students and faculty display professionalism in all of their endeavors.
 Exhibiting professionalism in academic pursuits and reporting violations of the Standards for Professional Behavior will encourage others to emulate professionalism in the nursing profession.
 Every student and/or faculty who approaches their studies or nursing student/faculty role with professionalism suffers when another student/faculty behaves in an unprofessional manner that reflects negatively on the DON and the profession.
-The Department of Nursing requires students and faculty to comply with the standards of conduct deemed appropriate for the nursing profession by the American Association of Colleges of Nursing Essentials of Baccalaureate Education, the American Association of Colleges of Nursing Essentials of Masters Education, the American Nurses Association's Code of Ethics, as well as those delineated in the Professional Scholars' Code of the Department of Nursing.
+JSU School of Nursing requires students and faculty to comply with the standards of conduct deemed appropriate forthe nursing profession by the American Association of Colleges of Nursing Essentials of Baccalaureate Education, the American Association of Colleges of Nursing Essentials of Masters Education, the

+American Nurses Association's Code of Ethics, as well as those delineated in the Professional Scholars' Code of JSU School of Nursing.